AmziLS/AmziProlog/Setup and getting started.md

 ## Installation

-Simply extract the ZIP file for your platform into any directory you wish.
+Simply extract the release ZIP for your platform (see above) into any directory you wish.

 Execute `Amzi Prolog Environment (Release).lnk` to get a command line with all the necessary environment variables initialized correctly.